Shinto Shrine Tour: Understanding Japanese Culture

 Understand and learn about Japanese lifestyle and culture that was derived from Shinto thousands of years in the making by visiting three famous Shinto Shrines in Tokyo in this 3-hour small group tour.

-- In this three-hour small group Shinto Tour, visit three famous Shinto Shrines in Tokyo with an expert and author of books dedicated to Shintoism—which many consider a way of life, rather than a religion of the Japanese people.
+- In this three-hour small group Shinto Tour, visit three famous Shinto Shrines in Tokyo with the tour guide who gives you some interest information about a way of life, rather than a religion of the Japanese people.

 - Shinto began as a practice to honor and appease the deities and spirits of Japan.
 The ancient Japanese believed that by honoring these spirits, the number of natural disasters such as tsunamis, typhoons, floods and even volcanic eruptions could be reduced or prevented.
 This belief has driven the construction of over 100,000 independent shrines all over Japan, each enshrining a different spirit for worship.

 - As legend has it, the spirits are more likely to be present at a shrine early in the morning.
 Therefore, the tour will begin at 8:50 AM.
 Guests will meet the guide at Harajuku Station before heading to Meiji-Jingu Shrine which is notably the most popular and most sacred Shinto Shrine in Tokyo—as the Emperor (the head priest of the Shinto Shrine)—is enshrined there.
 At Meiji-Jingu Shrine, learn the basics of Shintoism, how to purify yourself with water at the temizuya before meeting the diety, how to pray for good fortune, and why the 100 years of history and 100,000 trees planted at this shrine are so important to the people of Japan according to Shintoism.